From man awk

 Pre-release version

-Instead of using the period as the field separator, we can use the hyphen:
+Instead of using the period as the field separator, use the hyphen:

 refers to the total number of fields (which is 2 in this case).